MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 This extension integrates [Karma - Spectacular Test Runner for Javascript](http://karma-runner.github.io/) with the test explorer in Visual Studio 2013.

+# Changes in version 0.6.0

+* Version 0.6.0 needs at least version 0.6.0 of karma-vs-reporter to work

+* I have made a number of tweeks to logging

+* karma-vs-reporter.json has new optional properties:

+  - LogToFile: set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)

+  - LogDirectory: Where the log file should be saved (if LogToFile is true).
+If this property is not specified the directory in which karma-vs-reporter.json resides is used.

+  - OutputDirectory: Normally the adapter communicates with Karma using temporary files.
+These files are deleted immediately.
+    If you want to see these files, you can specify an OutputDirectory, in which case the files will not be deleted.

+* The adapter should no longer try to discover tests when any file is saved.
+Only files that are included in the karma tests will trigger discovery, and only if they have actually changed (the adapter keeps track of this using a SHA1 hash for each file).

 # Demo

 [See a demo video](http://youtu.be/T9wqxOX3OX0)